osxmidi/LinVst/README.md

 It will create the appropriate .so file along your DLL.

 ## Notes

-The 32 and 64 bits packages can both be installed at the same time.

 The default convert tool with gui is not packaged, it is replaced by the pylinvstconvert scripts.